Angie Falcsik, CNWI

 AnnaBelle's supports and encourages the fostering of rescue dogs.
 We know how much work, effort, time, and money that foster parents devote to their foster dogs.
 And, we know how much good training helps to get those foster dogs adopted!
 Hopefully, your foster dog will get adopted quickly.
 But, if that happens, you may not be able to complete an entire training class with a single foster dog.
 We now offer a convenient and low-cost drop-in punch card so you can bring any foster dog to any class we offer! *Weekend workshop classes - 1 day equals 3 punches* Ask about our dog rescue foster parent discount - 1/3 off any class we offer!

-6 session punch card only $79.
+6 session punch card only $89.
 Good for 6 months from the date of purchase.
 Non-refundable and Non-transferable.
+Single drop in option available for $15.00.
+Instructor approval required in advance.
+Cannot be used for Control Unleashed or B.A.T.
+(Behavior Adjustment Training) classes.

 Give the dog-lover in your life a gift that is sure to please.
 Our $25.00 Gift Certificates can be used for any AnnaBelle's service or product, including training, doggie day care, spa treatments and our retail store.
 Gift Certificates are good 12 months from the date of purchase.